- What is a trading account?

 - Demat account holding statement with a depository participant.

 - In case you receive salaried income - salary slip, and a copy of Form 16.

 - Proof of a corresponding bank account: Your bank account needs to be verified to check if it is valid and in working condition.
 You can submit one of the following two documents for the verification process.

 - A Cancelled Cheque of the bank that you wish to link with your trading account.
-Make sure that the canceled cheque has your name clearly written above the “sign here” section.
+Make sure that the canceled cheque has your name is clearly Printed.

 - Bank passbook of the respective bank along with the IFSC Code.

 As of now, you might have gotten an idea of the documents you have to submit to complete the procedure of getting started with a trading account.
 If you’re unable to produce the originals of these documents for verification, your submissions will need to be mandatorily attested by a Notary Public or Gazetted Officer.